 In line with the vision of Prime Minister of India Mr. Narendra Modi, The Finance Minister, announced creation of a Fund of Funds for Micro, Small and Medium Enterprises (MSMEs) under the Atmanirbhar Bharat package on the 13th May 2020, to address shortage of funds being faced by MSMEs in securing growth capital.

-Consequently, NSIC Venture Capital Fund Limited (NVCFL), a 100% subsidiary of National Small Industries Corporation Limited (“NSIC”), a Mini-Ratna Corporation of Government of India under Ministry of Micro, Small and Medium Enterprises (MoMSME), Government of India, was incorporated.
+Consequently, NSIC Venture Capital Fund Limited (NVCFL), a 100% subsidiary of The National Small Industries Corporation Limited (“NSIC”), a Mini-Ratna Corporation of Government of India under the Ministry of Micro, Small and Medium Enterprises (MoMSME), Government of India, was incorporated.

 The objective of the Fund is to provide funding support to the Daughter Funds for onward provision to MSMEs as growth capital, through equity, quasi-equity and debt, as may be permitted under relevant SEBI guidelines to achieve the following objectives: